Lower regularity solutions of the biharmonic Schr\"odinger equation in a quarter plane: Further comments and open problems

-\textbf{Problem $\mathcal{A}$}: Which are the boundary conditions that we can impose in \eqref{boundary1}, \eqref{boundary2} and \eqref{boundary3} such that the energy is a non-increasing function of the time variable $t$?
-If we can impose some boundary conditions such that the energy \eqref{energy} is a non-increasing function of the time variable $t$, a interesting issue can be treated.

-\textbf{Problem $\mathcal{B}$}: If we can impose some boundary conditions such that the energy \eqref{energy} is a non-increasing function of the time variable $t$, is the system \eqref{graph}, with appropriated boundary conditions, asymptotically stable when the time tends to infinity?
-Finally, the last problem in this section is the following one.
+\textbf{Problem $\mathcal{A}$}: Which are the boundary conditions that we can impose in \eqref{boundary1}, \eqref{boundary2} and \eqref{boundary3} such that the energy is a non-increasing function of the time variable $t$? \textbf{Problem $\mathcal{B}$}: If we can impose some boundary conditions such that the energy \eqref{energy} is a non-increasing function of the time variable $t$, is the system \eqref{graph}, with appropriated boundary conditions, asymptotically stable when the time tends to infinity?
+Finally, the last problem in this subsection is the following one.

 \textbf{Problem $\mathcal{C}$}: Can we find appropriated boundary controls such that the system \eqref{graph} is controllable in some sense?